gsoules/MkDocs/digital-archive/docs/relationships/archive-relational-model.md

     so complicated.
     If you are anxious to just get started adding some relationships to your Digital Archive collection, see the [Relationships Quick Start ](/archivist/add-relationship/#relationships-quick-start) section.

----

-George Soules and Charlotte Morrill developed the Archive Relational Model in 2016 for the Southwest Harbor Public Library in Maine as a way to showcase the Library’s large collection of historic photographs, documents, maps, and research materials.
-Using [Omeka](https://omeka.org/classic/) as a foundation, AvantLogic Corporation developed the Digital Archive software to implement the model.
-As of August 2020, sixteen cultural heritage organizations in Maine were using the Digital Archive.